HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 | Pronouns     | [individual-pronouns](http://hl7.org/fhir/extensions/StructureDefinition-individual-pronouns.html)     | Patient, RelatedPerson, Person, and Practitioner     |
 | Gender      | [individual-recordedSexOrGender](http://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html)     | Patient, RelatedPerson, Person, and Practitioner     |

-The [patient-sexParameterForClinicalUse](http://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse.html) extension makes use of the CodeableReference data type, which was added in R5.
-In hindsight, we would have used R4 compatible data types to make this extension backportable to R4.
+The [patient-sexParameterForClinicalUse](http://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse.html) extension makes use of the CodeableReference datatype, which was added in R5.
+In hindsight, we would have used R4 compatible datatypes to make this extension backportable to R4.
 However, given that this issue was discovered after the extension was published, we have created a separate [patient-sexParameterForClinicalUse-backport](http://hl7.org/fhir/extensions/StructureDefinition-patient-sexParameterForClinicalUse-backport.html) extension that may be used for versions prior to R5.

 ## General Guidance Sex and Gender